dropbox/dropbox-sdk-rust/README.md

 pass it as the client argument.

-If you don't want to implement your own, this SDK comes with an optional default client that uses Hyper and your system's native TLS library.
-To use it, build with the `hyper_client` feature flag, and then there will be a set of clents in the `dropbox_sdk::hyper_client` module that you can use, corresponding to each of the authentication types Dropbox uses (see below).
-The default Hyper client needs a Dropbox API token; how you get one is up to you and your program.
+If you don't want to implement your own, this SDK comes with an optional default client that uses `ureq` and your system's native TLS library.
+To use it, build with the `default_client` feature flag, and then there will be a set of clents in the `dropbox_sdk::default_client` module that you can use, corresponding to each of the authentication types Dropbox uses (see below).
+The default client needs a Dropbox API token; how you get one is up to you and your program.
 See the programs under [examples/](examples/) for examples, and see the helper code in the [oauth2](src/oauth2.rs) module.

 ## Authentication Types